alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 Before we start, create a new folder for the game and create a subfolder _Images_ in it.
 Then, download [images of chicken](material/chicken.zip)^[The images are courtesy of [Kevin David Pointon](https://openclipart.org/artist/Firkin) and were downloaded from [OpenClipart](https://openclipart.org/).
 They are [public domain](https://creativecommons.org/publicdomain/zero/1.0/) and can be used and distributed freely.] that we will use for the game and unzip them into _Images_ subfolder.
+Also, grab the [exercise notebook](notebooks/08.
+Memory game.ipynb)!

 ## Chapter concepts